 Your permit does come with some restrictions.
 You must be accompanied at all times by a licensed driver who is:

-While you might be nervous at first, do your best to enjoy this time and always pay close attention to what’s going on around you.
+While you might be nervous at first, do your best to enjoy this time and always pay close attention to what’s happening on the road around you.
 You never know the kinds of things, good and bad, that you might learn from the drivers around you.
 Take time to learn all you can from the licensed driver who is with you.

 Also, do yourself the favor of driving in as many conditions as you can, places like: